 Alan P. Naumann

 Alan served as the Chief Executive Officer at 41st Parameter Inc., up to its successful acquisition by Experian.
-Alan has also served as the Chief Executive Officer and President of CoWare, Inc., and Calico Commerce, Inc. He has more than 25 years of technology management experience in the cyber security and computer industries.
+Alan has also served as the Chief Executive Officer and President of CoWare, Inc., and Calico Commerce, Inc. He has more than 25 years of technology management experience in the cybersecurity and computer industries.
 Mr. Naumann previously served as an executive and then Vice President of Cadence Design Systems, from 1987 to 1997.
-During his 10 years with Cadence, Alan helped drive and/or implement many of Cadence's 16 mergers and acquisitions and rapid expansion into Japan.
-He was employed by Hewlett-Packard Company in its computer business sector from 1982 to 1987, holding key positions in the computer business sector, regional field operations and the Corporate Computer Strategy group.
-He currently serves as a Member of the Advisory Board at Wake Forest University.
-Alan received a BS in computer engineering, graduating with honors and distinction from Iowa State University.×
+During his 10 years with Cadence, Alan helped drive and/or implement

-Jeff brings more than 20 years of security leadership experience as co-founder and Chief Technology Officer of Contrast.
-In 2002, Jeff co-founded and became CEO of Aspect Security, a successful and innovative consulting company focused on application security.
-Jeff is also a founder and major contributor to OWASP, where he served as the Chair of the OWASP Board for 8 years and created the OWASP Top 10, OWASP Enterprise Security API, OWASP Application Security Verification Standard, XSS Prevention Cheat Sheet, and many other widely adopted free and open projects.
-Jeff has a BA from Virginia, an MA from George Mason, and a JD from Georgetown.×
+Jeff brings more than 20 years of security leadership experience as Co-Founder and Chief Technology Officer of Contrast.
+In 2002, Jeff co-founded and became Chief Executive Officer of Aspect Security, a successful and innovative consulting company focused on application security.
+Jeff is also a founder and major contributor to OWASP, where he served as the Chair of the OWASP Board for eight years and created the OWASP Top 10, OWASP Enterprise Security API, OWASP Application Security Verification Standard, XSS Prevention Cheat Sheet, and many other widely adopted free and open projects.
+Jeff has a BA from the University of Virginia, an MA from George Mason, and a JD from Georgetown.×

 Steve Herrod, Ph.D.

 Steve Herrod, Ph.D., is a managing director at General Catalyst, a venture capital firm with approximately $3.75 billion in capital raised.
 At GC, Herrod focuses on investments in security, infrastructure, and SaaS technologies and currently serves on the boards of several companies including Datto, Illumio, Menlo Security, and Contrast Security.
-Prior to joining General Catalyst, he was chief technology officer and SVP of R&D at VMware, where he helped build and manage a 3,000-person engineering team responsible for delivering industry-changing products in the virtualization space.
+Prior to joining General Catalyst, he was Chief Technology Officer and SVP of R&D at VMware, where he helped build and manage a 3,000-person engineering team responsible for delivering industry-changing products in the virtualization space.
 Herrod earned a Ph.D. in Computer Science from Stanford University and a BA from the University of Texas at Austin.
-Outside the office, Herrod is an avid swimmer, part owner in a coffee shop, and can often be found cheering his children on at their many sporting events.×
+Outside the office, Herrod is an avid swimmer, part owner of a coffee shop, and can often be found cheering his children on at their many sporting events.×

 John M. Jack

 John M. Jack (JJ) has worked in the software industry since 1980 in sales, marketing, and executive management.
-Highlights include: CEO at Fortify Software (sold to Hewlett-Packard) and CEO Covalent (sold to VMware); COO at The Vantive Corporation (public, sold to PeopleSoft); and, executive positions at Sybase, Inc.
+Highlights include Chief Executive Officer at Fortify Software (sold to Hewlett-Packard) and Chief Executive Officer at Covalent (sold to VMware); Chief Operating Officer at The Vantive Corporation (public, sold to PeopleSoft); and, executive positions at Sybase, Inc.

-Since leaving Hewlett-Packard in January of 2012, he has served as a consultant to start-up companies and their CEOs.
+Since leaving Hewlett-Packard in January of 2012, he has served as a consultant to start-up companies and their Chief Executive Officers.
 JJ currently serves on a number of venture-backed company boards in the cyber-security and other segments.
 He is also a board partner at the VC firm Andreessen Horowitz.

 Dharmesh joined Battery Ventures in 2015 to focus on early-stage venture and growth-equity investments in areas including cloud infrastructure, big data, security and next-generation enterprise applications.
-Previously, he was a managing director at Intel Capital, where he led the firm’s global cloud and big-data practice and made early- and later-stage investments in companies globally.
-He also assisted in long-range strategic planning for Intel’s $14 billion datacenter group.
-Before joining Intel Capital, Dharmesh worked as an enterprise-focused venture capitalist at Advanced Technology Ventures, and before that spent almost a decade working in the enterprise-software industry in go-to-market and channel-expansion roles, including at Keynote Systems.
-In 2016, Dharmesh was named to the Forbes Midas Brink list of up-and-coming venture capitalists.
-A graduate of the University of Texas at Austin, where he received a BS in electrical engineering, Dharmesh also holds an MBA from the Wharton School of Business.×
+Previously, he was a managing director at Intel Capital, where he led the firm’s global cloud and big-data practice and made early and later-stage investments in companies globally.
+He also assisted in long-range strategic planning for Intel’s $14 billion

 Rashmi leads enterprise software investments for Microsoft Ventures in the Bay Area.
 She brings a combination of strong venture capital and startup operating experience.
 Previously, Rashmi was an Investment Director at Intel Capital focused on investing in cloud, infrastructure, and big data companies.
 She also led global business development for high-growth startups Couchbase and BlueData.